lg0491986/docker/README.md

-# Official Jenkins Docker image
+# Clone from Official Jenkins Docker image

 The Jenkins Continuous Integration and Delivery server.